samvangysegem/onewheel/README.md

     - Increase the cost of the applied input

     The latter one earns my preference since it requires less rework to the model and code.
 The influence of these changes will first be verified in simulation before applying it to the actual model.

+    **Update**
+    Upon further testing, the problem couldn't be solved as easily as described above.
+In order to debug this matter in a qualitative manner, following actions are required:
+     - Write a python script responsible for visualising and debugging the data sent via the serial interface
+     - Design filters for the measured data
+     - Debug the Kalman filter class